Learn More About Solar + Energy Storage in Minnesota

 The Minnesota Department of Commerce, "Highly recommends that consumers take their time and exercise due diligence when hiring a qualified solar installer, because proper installation requires many considerations and attention to detail to ensure a safe, productive, and long-lasting system."
 More tips from Commerce are:

-- Ask for a detailed bid contract so you can understand all the work to be done and who is performing it (including subcontractors), all equipment and materials to be installed, timeframes for completion, payment terms, and the process for any change orders.
+• Ask for a detailed bid contract so you can understand all the work to be done and who is performing it (including subcontractors), all equipment and materials to be installed, timeframes for completion, payment terms, and the process for any change orders.
+See more tips on how to read your contract here.

 You've decided to go solar - awesome!
 Choosing a solar installer is an important piece of your clean energy journey.
 Below are some sample questions to consider asking potential installers.